 Call Your Doctor

-- Signs of infection, like fever or chills
+- Signs of infection, such as fever or chills

-- You have a persistently hoarse voice
+- A hoarse voice

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Lung Association http://www.lung.org